Assumed prior knowledge

 8 hrs of peer presentations

 Final grade = 30% paper (written analysis & presentation grade) + 70% project (work & report & presentation grade) (no exam)

 Paper analysis and presentation in a group of 2-3: papers/topics are proposed by the lecturer

-Project for ca. 100 hours in a group of 2-3.
-Projects are defined by students jointly with lecturers, and will be on the design of cryptographic hardware/software on the one hand, and on implementation attacks and countermeasures on the other hand.
+Project in a group of 2-3.
+Projects are defined by students jointly with lecturers, and will be on the design of cryptographic hardware/software and/or implementation attacks and countermeasures.